Skip to main content

 Rank Product Price Best For Pressure

-3 Flair Classic $149 Traditional lever brewing Manual
+2 Flair Classic $149 Traditional lever brewing Manual control

-4 SUPERKOP Manual $600 Premium 58mm brewing Professional
+3 SUPERKOP Manual $600 Premium 58mm brewing Professional grade

 Flair